TimLdev/WarningBot/README.md

 ## Setup
-Create a bot [here](https://discord.com/developers/applications), get the token from it and put the token in the `.env` file, along with your SQL database information.
+Create a bot [here](https://discord.com/developers/applications), get the token from it and put the token in the `.env` file, along with your MySQL database information.

 ## Contact
 Discord: **TIM#0221**